 All the Facebook Portal devices feature AI-powered "Smart Camera and Smart Sound" technology.
-This tech allows the cameras to recognise people and then follow them around the room and automatically pan and zoom while also minimising background noise and enhancing the voice of whoever is calling.
+This tech enables the cameras to recognise people and then follow them around the room and automatically pan and zoom while also minimising background noise and enhancing the voice of whoever is calling.

 With a wide-angle lens built-in, this also means that the Portal devices can pick-up multiple people in the room and track them as they move about.
 We've seen this in action with Portal TV and Portal+ and it's very impressive.
 The company says it worked closely with professional cinematographers to ensure the panning and tracking is smooth and not too fast or jarring.

 It's also designed to only recognise people and not follow pets, so the call won't be interrupted by a dog or cat wandering into the room.
 But the company was quick to point out that the cameras only recognise humans in the room, not specific people.
 No data on who is on the call is sent to Facebook in any way.

 Facebook Portal is also built with intelligent microphone tech that includes beamforming to track the people talking and reduce environmental and background noise on the call.
 This includes as many as eight microphones on Facebook Portal TV, meaning you can easily chat with an entire family when placing a video call on these devices.